SwetaRathore2608/kai-assessment/README.md

 3. Pick the image and deploy it into the AKS cluster
 4. Rollback functinality incase of failure at any step

+This pipeline can be improved in several aspects such as security, versioning, testing and better pipeline structure.

 ### Implementation steps

 1. From the Azure Devops web portal, navigate to the devops organization